BSoDium/Slashboard-pulsar/README.md

     pm2-startup install
     ```

-  - Open key.txt with your favorite editor, delete the default key and write your own.
+  - Open `config/default.json5` with your favorite editor, delete the default keys and write your own (see linux manual installation for more details).
     > Warning : no special characters allowed, only alphanumeric characters.
 Example : `CRml6VcWMGlH8UQ1XjintL1Tu71IA5ktbA5I8g0HzwrhF4E0hNE50O1ep7W2eNOu`

   - Start the app: